 Check these parts for damages (cracks, excessive play or corrosion pin-holes) at each 25 hours or at each 1250 km (800 m.).
 If one of these damages is detected DO NOT USE THE VEHICLE AND SEE AN AUTHORIZED BOMBARDIER ATV DEALER.

 Never ride a vehicle with a defective swing arm or a defective wheel hub.

 Lubrication

-Lubricate the swing arm with Bombardier suspension synthetic grease (P/N 293 550 033) or an equivalent.
+Lubricate the swing arm with synthetic grease for suspension (P/N 293 550 033).

 Drive Chain

 Adjust the drive chain before every ride.